 However, with family members stopping by more frequently, I always made sure to stress the importance of them being HEALTHY enough to visit.
 If they had the sniffles or even a slight cough, I politely asked them to stay away (although most people knew better than to ask to visit in that state).
 She was still fragile and it was not just her health I was protecting but the other babies around her.
 Germs spread like wildfire and that flu/strep season was the worst year ever!!
 Not even kidding, even I caught strep TWICE while Scarlett was in NICU.
 It absolutely killed me when I did because it meant I couldn’t see her for a few DAYS!
 Ugh.
 It was torture.
 So I made my health a priority as well and kept myself pretty isolated from people, especially if they were sick.
 But since I was traveling back and forth in the cold and coming in and out of the hospital everyday I guess I was bound to catch something at some point.
 I’m just thankful it was never the flu!
 (I will say though, I had NEVER had strep before so I was pretty mad that I’d somehow caught it twice that year!)

 Along with holding and cuddling, there were a few other things that were much easier to do now that Scarlett didn’t have a tube in her throat.
-Instead of a sponge bath, we could now give her a simi-normal bathing experience.
+Instead of a sponge bath, we could now give her a semi-normal bathing experience.
 We would put her in a container (almost like a bowl) and line it with warm blankets.
-We would fill it half way with water and give her a bath and even wash her hair (so I had lots of sneak peaks of that full chubby little face)!
+We would fill it halfway with water and give her a bath and even wash her hair (so I had lots of sneak peeks of that full chubby little face)!
 It was awesome and it helped me get comfortable with handling such a tiny baby.